svallejovera/smr_racism/README.md

 ## Code

+### Networks
+- `0_code_networks/1_indigena_network.R`: R code to create networks and communities from Twitter data from the indigena query using community detecting algorithms.
+- `0_code_networks/2a_paro_network_1.R`: R code to create networks and communities from Twitter data from the paro query using community detecting algorithms.
+Requires multiple files because data is too large.
+- `0_code_networks/2b_paro_data_cropped.R`: R code to create networks and communities from Twitter data from the paro query using community detecting algorithms.
+- `0_code_networks/2c_paro_network_final.R`: R code to create networks and communities from Twitter data from the paro query using community detecting algorithms.

 ### Pre-Training and Fine-Tuning
 - `1_code_fine_tune/1_pre_train_model.py`: python code to add tokens to and further pre-train an xlm-roberta-large model.
 Further pre-trained model is called: xlm-r-racismo-PT.
 Execution time:
 - `1_code_fine_tune/2_CV_model_PT.py`: python code to fine-tune our xlm-r-racismo-PT model using the `data/training_set.xlsx` training set with 10-fold cross-valiation to evaluate performance.